-- The proportion of Aboriginal and Torres Strait Islander people is relatively smaller in the Gold Coast Primary Health Network (GCPHN) region than other parts of Australia although in terms of numbers there are 11,356 Aboriginal and Torres Strait Islander people on the Gold Coast. - Health outcomes for Aboriginal and Torres Strait Islander people across Queensland and Australia are generally poorer when compared to the non-Indigenous population, particularly for chronic conditions.
-Nearly one in five (18 per cent) Indigenous adults had indicators of chronic kidney disease, they were 2.1 times as likely as non-Indigenous adults to have these indicators1. - On the Gold Coast, maternal and child health outcomes for Aboriginal and Torres Strait Islander people are generally more positive than other regions but still trail non-Indigenous outcomes. - Indigenous mothers were less likely to have five or more antenatal visits than non-Indigenous mothers (83 per cent and 95 per cent)2.
+- The proportion of Aboriginal and Torres Strait Islander people is lower in the Gold Coast Primary Health Network (GCPHN) region (2.2%), than across the whole Australia (3.2%). - Health outcomes for Aboriginal and Torres Strait Islander people across Queensland and Australia are generally poorer when compared to the non-Indigenous population, particularly for chronic conditions.
+Nearly one in five (18%) Indigenous adults had indicators of chronic kidney disease, which is 2.1 times as likely as for non-Indigenous adults. - On the Gold Coast, maternal and child health outcomes for Aboriginal and Torres Strait Islander people are generally more positive than in other regions but still lower than for non-Indigenous outcomes. - Indigenous mothers were less likely to have five or more antenatal visits than non-Indigenous mothers (83% and 95%).
 Tobacco smoking while pregnant is considered a leading preventable risk factor for adverse birth outcomes including low birthweight.
-In Indigenous mothers were 4 times as likely as non-Indigenous mothers to have smoked during pregnancy (age-standardised rate of 49 per cent and 12 per cent respectively). - While the GCPHN region has some services targeted to Aboriginal and Torres Strait Islander people, including one Aboriginal Medical Service with three clinics, there are issues identified with accessibility, awareness, and appropriateness of services, particularly for mental health services.
-Cultural competency, transport and cost are factors that affect access.
+Indigenous mothers were 4 times as likely as non-Indigenous mothers to have smoked during pregnancy. - While the GCPHN region has some services targeted to Aboriginal and Torres Strait Islander people, including one Aboriginal Medical Service with three clinics, there are issues with accessibility, cultural competency, transport and cost, awareness, and appropriateness of services, particularly for mental health services.